moranjon/Boop-MessengerApplication/README.md

 Registration

-Backend: If the user name does not exist and is new, then the information (username and password) are inputted as new data into the database.
+	Backend: If the username does not exist and is new, then the information (username and password) are inputted as new data into the database.
 If the username already exists then don't input duplicate data into the database.

 ChatServer.js